On this page:

 33 Saxon Street is strategically placed in Melbourne’s unique creative neighbourhood of Brunswick, at the doorstep of Melbourne’s growing northern region.

 Located 5km from Melbourne’s CBD, Brunswick plays an oversized role in creative industries and the production of culture for Melbourne and Australia.

 The State Government has recognised the role of Brunswick and the opportunity for growth by the designation and support of the Brunswick Design District (BDD) – a partnership between Creative Victoria, RMIT and us.

 With the BBD also identified within the current North and West Melbourne City Deal process, the framework exists for significant Federal and State contributions towards this once in a generation opportunity.

 We have kickstarted the project by committing the early funds needed to undertake design, feasibility and engagement to make the redevelopment of 33 Saxon Street a reality.
-The final concept plan is now complete, with a current estimated project cost of $22.6 million, taking into account the impacts of Covid-19 on construction costs over the past 18 months.
+The final concept plan is now complete, with a current estimated project cost of $30 million, taking into account inflationary pressures and the impacts of Covid-19 on construction costs.

 We have committed $13.4 million towards the project but cannot do it alone, so we are seeking:

 - Federal and State investment of $6 million, to add to our commitment of $13.4 million, to help us deliver this $30 million transformational project for the people of Brunswick and our creative communities by 2024.

 To learn more about this advocacy priority, read Fact Sheet - 33 Saxon Street Cultural and Community Hub (PDF 608kb)

 Our ask: Federal and State Government to invest in the redevelopment of the Fawkner Leisure Centre.